WiiLink24/WiiLink24-Patcher/README.md

 >As this patcher is experimental, it may contain bugs.
 If you spot any or are just having problems with the patcher in general, report them on our [Issues Page](https://github.com/WiiLink24/WiiLink24-Patcher/issues), or ask us for help on our [Discord server](https://discord.gg/wiilink)!

+>If you wish to compile this yourself, clone or download the repository, and open the solution file in Visual Studio.
+You will need to make sure it's set up to use .NET 6.0 (at least) for it to compile!

 ### Download
 * [v1.1.0 - Initial alpha release](https://cdn.discordapp.com/attachments/1014621847242940507/1082488774187024495/WiiLink_Patcher_v1.1.0.exe)
 >When enough feedback comes in, we will eventually move to replace the .bat version with this one.